NadAAaHH/Customer-segmentation/README.md

 # Customer Segmentation: Can Analyzing Credit Card Habits Help Create an Effective Segmentation?

 ### What's the Problem & Why it's Important?
 Understanding customers is essential for any business's success.
-Instead of using a cookie-cutter marketing strategy, segmenting customers into groups based on common characteristics enables marketers to gain in-depth insights and develop personalized marketing campaigns, products, and offers that are relevant to each group, rather than relying on assumptions about their preferences and needs.
+Instead of using a cookie-cutter marketing strategy, segmenting customers into groups based on common characteristics enables marketers to gain in-depth insights, and develop personalized marketing that are relevant to each group such as campaigns, products, and offers.
+Rather than relying on assumptions about their preferences and needs.

 &nbsp;
 ### What's the Goal of This Project?